Add some farmhouse style to your home with this modern barn quilt-inspired crochet wall hanging made entirely of two-toned diagonal granny squares.

-Lately I am having a love affair with barn quilts.
+Lately, I am having a love affair with barn quilts.
 Don’t know what a barn quilt is?
 It is essentially a big quilt square painted on a piece of wood and then hung on an old barn.

-There are quite a few in my area and actual “barn quilt trail” a couple counties south of me.
+There are quite a few in my area and actual “barn quilt trail” a couple of counties south of me.

 I’ve been wanting to make a mini one to hang in my living room and as I was planning it out a bright idea came to me.
 Hey!
 I bet I could crochet one!!
 So here we are, a farmhouse style, quilt square inspired crochet wall hanging.
 Are you excited, because I am!!
-I couldn’t be more happy with how this turned out.
+I couldn’t be happier with how this turned out.

 - #4/Worsted weight Cotton yarn.
 I used Bernat Handicrafter in Off-White, Indigo and French Blue and Lilly Sugar and Cream in Wine

 - 4.5 mm hook